 ASE Family of Organizations For today’s car owner, auto repair is more complicated than ever.
 Vehicles keep getting more complex, while technology and diagnostic tools constantly change as well.

 As a result, finding a competent, knowledgeable automotive professional can be a real challenge.
-Fortunately, more than 300,000 professionals across the country choose to show their knowledge by earning ASE Certification — a benefit to their customers as well as themselves.
+Fortunately, a quarter of a million professionals across the country choose to show their knowledge by earning ASE Certification — a benefit to their customers as well as themselves.

 ASE is an independent, non-profit organization, and since 1972 we’ve worked to improve the quality of vehicle repair and service by testing and certifying repair and service professionals.